sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 ‘She looks tired,’ he murmured.
 ‘Like she’s been awake this whole time.’

-‘You need to put her back,’ the girl replied.
+‘You need to put her back,’ the girl said.

 He shook his head.

 ‘I’d just dig her up again.’

-The girl closed her eyes.
+She closed her eyes.
 Her arms were bruised, varicose; just then I realized how young she was.

 ‘There’s no happily ever after,’ she said.
 ‘Not with the dead.
-The body is going to decompose even faster out in the open.
+The body will decompose even faster out in the open.
 See her liver?
 The bugs are already having a field day.
 And the cops, soon enough.’

 The stranger seemed to shrink then.